Blockstream/satellite/doc/antenna-pointing.md

 ![Leandvb spectrum w/ centered signal](img/leandvb-spectrum-centered.png?raw=true "Leandvb spectrum w/ centered signal")

-At this point, if the antenna pointing is already reasonably good, you might see the "PLS cstln" plot, showing four visible clouds:
+At this point, if the antenna pointing is already reasonably good, you might see the "PLS cstln" plot, particularly showing four visible clouds:

 ![PLS symbols](img/leandvb-pls-syms.png?raw=true "PLS symbols")

-This indicates the receiver application is locked to Blockstream Satellite signal.
+This plot indicates that the receiver application is locked to the Blockstream Satellite signal.
 Note that, the more compact the four clouds of points are in this plot (around the white `+` marker), generally the better the signal quality.

 If you cannot see the PLS symbols nor the *timeline plot*, it means you are not locked to the signal yet.
 You can troubleshoot further in debug mode, by running